 - Improve prioritization by bringing visibility to time spent on various projects

 - Instill best practices for project management across the organization, helping to train the next generation of project managers.

 If you’re in the market for an enterprise project management tool for your organization, here’s a list of the best options, along with a brief review to give you an idea of each tool’s strengths.

-Best enterprise project management software for controlling project financials
+- 7. Hive — Best enterprise project portfolio management software

 Read our full analysis, including criteria and a comparison chart, here.